SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 ------------
 Menu Bar
 ++++++++
-The File menu allows you to create, open and save test case and test suite files.
-The Edit menu allows copy, paste, delete, undo and select all operations for editing the commands in your test case.
+The File menu allows you to create, open, and save test case and test suite files.
+The Edit menu allows copy, paste, delete, undo, and select all operations for editing the commands in your test case.
 The Options menu allows the changing of settings.
 You can set the timeout value for certain commands, add user-defined user extensions to the base set of Selenium